Azure-Samples/active-directory-dotnet-deviceprofile/README.md

 ### About The Sample
 If you would like to get started immediately, skip this section and jump to *How To Run The Sample*.

 This sample solution is a command line utility that can be used for looking up basic information for users in Azure AD tenants.
-The project targets .NET Core, hence it can run wherever DNX can run: it has been tested on Windows, OSX and Ubuntu Linux.
+The project targets .NET Core: it has been tested on Windows, OSX and Ubuntu Linux.

 The application obtains tokens through a two steps process especially designed for devices and operating systems that cannot display any UX.
 The idea is that whenever a user authentication is required, the command line app asks the user to use another device (such as an internet-connected smartphone) to navigate to http://aka.ms/devicelogin, where the user will be prompted to enter the code so obtained.
 That done, the web page will lead the user through a normal authentication experience, including consent prompts and multi factor authentication if necessary.
 Upon successful authentication, the command line app will receive the required tokens through a back channel and will use it to perform the web API calls it needs.